EvansWinner/Piltdown/README.md

 #### Waffle Charts

-Just at the moment you can select your own glyphs (or use the defaults, `literals.WAFFLES`) and that's about it.
+Just at the moment you can select your own glyphs, or use `literals.WAFFLES_COLOR` (the default) or `literals.WAFFLES_GRAYSCALE`, and that's about it.

 **Note** that I think these glyphs are being counted as two characters each, so that means a 10x10 waffle would cound as 210 characters on your limit (including the 10 newline characters).
 So... be knowing of that.

-**Alzo note** The moiré effect of these glyphs is obviously pretty terrible.
-If you can find a better set for the defaults, please let me know.
+**Alzo note** The moiré effect of the grayscale glyphs is pretty terrible.
+Use the color ones if you can, or roll your own.

 Waffles fill from top to bottom, first left-to-right, then right-to-left in alternating lines.
 I intend to write something that will let you fill from top to bottom, but writing the routine that rotates ragged two-dimensional lists is, you know, a job for a real programmer.